A commercial horticulturist is involved in the growing, distribution and selling of food, crops and plants

 The Royal Horticultural Society (RHS) offers a whole range of qualifications in horticulture, from courses for beginners through to qualifications for experienced professionals.
-Including the two-year RHS Level 4 Diploma in Horticultural Practice and the Master of Horticulture, which is the RHS degree-level qualification and holders of the award may use the designation MHort (RHS) after their name.
+This includes the two-year RHS Level 4 Diploma in Horticultural Practice and the Master of Horticulture, which is the RHS degree-level qualification.
+Holders of the award may use the designation MHort (RHS) after their name.

 It's important to keep up to date with industry developments, as well as with your own specialist area.
 Undertaking training and reading the industry press, such as Horticulture Week and Farmers Weekly, is helpful.
 If you wish to become a technical consultant or senior manager in crop production, look for an employer who will provide the training necessary to obtain Basis (Registration) Ltd and Fertiliser Advisers Certification and Training Scheme (FACTS) qualifications.

-At first you will most likely be concerned with hands-on cultivation and maintenance tasks or routine retail and commercial tasks, rather than line managing other people.
+At first, you'll most likely be concerned with hands-on cultivation and maintenance tasks, or routine retail and commercial tasks, rather than line managing other people.

-With experience, you will typically go on to supervise teams of workers in the production, marketing or retail operations of commercial horticulture.
+With experience, you'll typically go on to supervise teams of workers in the production, marketing or retail operations of commercial horticulture.
 Specialisation can come later into areas such as: